VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Introduction

-With visitors from all over the world Greece is notably a favourite to all tourists.
-One of Greece's highlights is by far it food.
+With visitors from all over the world Greece is notably a favourite destinination to all tourists.
+One of Greece's wellknown highlights is by far it's food.

-From street food, quality cuisine to Mama's homecooked treats, the Greek have a wide variety of superb delights to offer.
+From street food to quality cuisine and finally Mama's homecooked treats, the Greek have a wide variety of superb delights to offer.

-This site allows the owner/admin user to showcase their best loved recipes and hopes to gain traffic in the form of registered users to form a fantastic database of user favourites.
+This site allows the owner(admin) user to showcase their best loved recipes and hopes to gain traffic in the form of registered users to form a fantastic database of user favourites.

 <hr>